lucidrains/progen/README.md

-## ProGen - Jax (wip)
+## ProGen - (wip)

-Implementation and replication of <a href="https://arxiv.org/abs/2004.03497">ProGen</a>, Language Modeling for Protein Generation, in Jax.
+Implementation and replication of <a href="https://arxiv.org/abs/2004.03497">ProGen</a>, Language Modeling for Protein Generation, in Pytorch and Jax (the weights will be made easily transferrable between the two)

 ## Citations